DunnyDon/financeAPI/README.md

 Repo using RAPID API Yahoo API to get market data

 TODO
-Make Python Scripts executable as functions and pass in tickers as parameter Load in Reference data and save to disk
-Integrate with IEX API to capture dividends info etc
+Load in Reference data file/combine with getRefData and save to disk Use reference data to capture quotes by sector etc Integrate with IEX API to capture dividends info etc

 Work with the other RAPID API commands